 - Capital Gains tax rate 23%

 - Territorial taxation No

 ProceduresPlease sign in to view

 The application should be processed in a maximum period of 20 days.
-After your application is approved, you may come to start your residency permit procedures.
-Our lawyer in Spain, will guide you through this process.
+After your application is approved, you may travel to Spain to start your residency permit procedures.
+Our lawyer in Spain will guide you through this process.

 For further information on Spanish residency by investment and detailed procedures, contact us for a free private consultation.